 If you believe you have an outstanding warrant for your arrest, you can check the arrest warrants inquiry on the Allen County court website or you are able to call the court directly.
 This requires a first and last name.
 Or, you can just go down to the jail and ask one of the officers.
 Keep in mind that if you do have an outstanding warrant, you will be taken into custody immediately.

 If you have a first and last name, as well as the date of their arrest, contact the Allen County jail, by phone, in person, or find out online.
 Arrest records are public record and these records are accessible to anyone.

 A Civil Process is when someone has been served with papers, which can be warrants.
 You can find these by getting in touch with the Sheriff’s office, online or by phone.

 Sex Offender Search / Lookup

 All convicted sex offenders must be listed and registered on a sex offender database.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view these offenders online, but keep in mind that you can’t get the precise address, but rather the neighborhood block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file that includes a docket sheet and all of the documents and filings filed in the court case.
 You are able to access court records online, or at the Allen County Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains records of someone’s criminal background.
 These databases are all linked and you can track criminal convictions from any other state.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay for a more comprehensive search.

 - DWI or DUI.